Comfort Quilts is the Smithtown Stitchers community service project. Our members

 MEETING PLACE FOR COMFORT QUILTERS!
 All members are welcome.

 workspace for a volunteers for many years.
-Temporarily, volunteers will meet at the
+We now have a new location for our

 Quilt of Valor